 Bostjan Virc, producer.

-For Love Of A Man by Rinku Kalsy (India)
+For The Love Of A Man by Rinku Kalsy (India 2015)

 In South India, in Tamil Nadu a film star Rajinikanth is a God to hundreds of thousands of his fans.
-The film got it´s premier at Venice Film Festival 2015.
+The film got it´s premiere at Venice Film Festival 2015.

-Olympic Pride, American Prejudices by Deborah Riley Draper (US)
+Olympic Pride, American Prejudices by Deborah Riley Draper (US 2016)

 Everybody knows who is Jesse Owens.
 But what happen to other black athletes who came in the US team to Olympic Games of Hitler´s Berlin?
-Premier at LA Film Festival 2016.
+Premiere at LA Film Festival 2016.

 A documentary following the tradition of Italian neorealism follows the fight of shack dwellers against the brutal eviction.
-Premier at Durban Films Festival 2016.
+Premiere at Durban Film Festival 2016.